• Brain atlas sensitivity

 if your volume has a voxel dimension larger or smaller than 1mm, you

-may specify it by the -u flag.
-Here we say all voxels are
+may specify it with the -u flag.
+Here we specify that all voxels are

 0.5 x 0.5 x 0.5 mm^3 in size